Academic edition · v2.0 · July 2026 · changelog

 2.4 Process philosophy and the critical tradition

 The rejection of "simple location" and the priority of process and relation over enduring substance are Whiteheadian (Whitehead 1929), and the proposal is in part a contemporary structural restatement of that rejection.
 The treatment of space and time as forms of a perspective rather than as container-things has a clear ancestor in Kant (1781), which the proposal radicalises by tying the forms to self-reference and extending them beyond the human subject.
+The cross-domain diagnosis itself also has its nearest prior owner in Kant: the transcendental dialectic treats the paralogisms (categories misapplied to the subject) and the antinomies (categories misapplied to the world-whole) as one faculty overreaching in two directions, one diagnosis with two symptoms.
+The proposal's delta is to naturalise that move: the overreach is read as a contingent cognitive schema rather than reason's fixed constitution, the noumenal container Kant retained in all but name is dropped, and the diagnosis becomes testable where critique could only be written.

 2.5 Contemplative studies

 The proposal reads cross-tradition contemplative reports as falling into two orientations and interprets this structurally, as the fold becoming transparent to itself.
 This places it inside an existing and unresolved debate in the study of mysticism, between constructivists who hold that experience is shaped through and through by tradition and language (Katz 1978) and those who argue for a tradition-independent core (Forman 1990).
 The honest status of the claim is an interpretive pattern proposed for testing, not a corpus result: the proposal cites no systematic corpus, and the two-orientation reading would need operationalised selection criteria and controls for the very confounds it names (translation effects, teacher expectation, cross-cultural transmission, shared neurobiology) before it could count as data.
 Its distinctive move is the structural interpretation; its standing risk is over-flattening traditions, which it explicitly disavows, holding that Zen and Advaita differ doctrinally and are at most complementary completions of one polarity, and that a tradition such as Madhyamaka may refuse the structural posit altogether.
 The universal reading is held as a hypothesis, not a result.
 For a contemporary model of how such first-person reports can be set beside neuroscience without either dissolving the other, see Thompson's Waking, Dreaming, Being (2014).
+One classical source bears unusually directly on the spacetime side rather than the consciousness side: Dōgen's "Uji" (Being-Time) in the Shōbōgenzō (c.
+1240) treats being and time as inseparable rather than the one contained in the other, which is the temporal analogue of the proposal's rejection of the container, and which also presses the sharpest objection in return, that a recognition realised in practice may not be reducible to the structural description offered here.

 2.6 What is new